-Tim proudly serves as the treasurer for the Friends of the Palm Springs Animal Shelter and is a life-long animal lover.
+Tim proudly serves as the Secretary for the Friends of the Palm Springs Animal Shelter and is a life-long animal lover.
 There has never been a time in his life where he didn’t have a pet.
 A graduate of the California State University, Fullerton (B.A., 1987) and the University of La Verne (MBA, 2005), he is a southern California native.
 He and his husband live in Palm Springs.

 During her term on the City Council she held many positions on various local and regional government committees and took a leadership role on battling homelessness, paving the way for legal medical cannabis facilities and transportation infrastructure in the Riverside County.
 By far her most rewarding position was joining the Board of Friends of the Palm Springs Animal Shelter in 2006.
 She has been a consistent member of the Board holding positions as Board Member, Treasurer and City Liaison.
 She is currently serves on several committees including the Finance Committee, Development Committee and, committees related to governance and contracts.

 She was instrumental in spearheading the fundraising, creation and building of the new Palm Springs Animal Shelter which opened in 2011 and today stands as a beacon of hope for unhoused animals and a model for other jurisdictions on progressive no-kill philosophy sheltering practices.
 Since moving full time to Palm Springs in 1999 Ginny has had the privilege to co-mother rescues with her life partner of 32 years, Pam Genevrino , including three senior Shar Pei’s, a senior Wheaton Terrier, a fish named Frank and the two beloved current furry family members, Madison (a Palm Springs Shelter Alumni) and Chloe.